zKillboard/RedisQ/README.md

 The server will remember the calling IP for up to 3 hours, therefore, pauses in your code will not cause you to miss out on killmails.

+##### Do I need Redis to use this service?

+You don't need Redis to use this service, its only called RedisQ because the service itself is powered by Redis.

 ##### How do I identify myself?

 RedisQ will use your IP address by default, however, if you'd like to send a custom ID use the queueID parameter.
 Example: